 My decision was influenced by the experience I once had in a computer graphics laboratory.
 REFLEX was looking like "real" 3D there, in high-resolution rear projection (the projector beaming at the back of a ceiling-high transparent screen), seen through wireless shutter glasses, and powered by a high-performance computer.
 (Wireless transmitter connections did not exist yet.)
 One could stand quite close to the screen, corresponding to the simulator's camera, which is usually set to wide-angle to see enough scenery for orientation.
 Only this way you feel like being there, but you wouldn't or couldn't be that close to a monitor.
 I even suspect that's the reason why a lot of simulator users feel the flight behavior of simulator models is unnatural or unrealistic – kind of an optical illusion.

 The shutter glasses had even sensors to track head movements, and REFLEX supported or used them to pan the field of view in the scenery.
-That was not reasonable, though, neither in the simulator nor in other applications, because you had to turn your head to pan the camera, but the screen or a monitor was fixed.
-So you had to peer askew to the screen, what is even less natural than focussing your eyes on a plane for 3D.
+That is not reasonable, though, neither in the simulator nor in other applications, because you have to turn your head to pan the camera, but the screen or a monitor is fixed.
+So you have to peer askew to the screen, what is even less natural than focussing your eyes on a plane for 3D.
 There is no solution for the latter, but there is one for realistic spatial impression and for panning the field of view.

 REFLEX supports this solution now, namely the new virtual-reality glasses (VR glasses or headsets).
 These are like two small screens, one for each eye, so no shutter is needed and colors and brightness are unaffected.
 The screens are close to the eyes and hence perfect for realistic spatial impression (3D).
 With appropriate sensors, panning is possible in all six degrees of freedom (6DOF) – and the screens are swayed with your head.
 Earphones include audio in the 3D experience.